ngjunsiang/laymansguide-src/season4/issue048/issue048.md

 # From still image to video

-I’ve talked about pixels are perceived in still image data, now I’ll introduce one more aspect of psychovisuals: how the human eye perceives *motion*.
+I’ve talked about how pixels are perceived in still image data, now I’ll introduce one more aspect of psychovisuals: how the human eye perceives *motion*.

 The eye interacts with the brain in strange ways.
 Over millions of years of evolution, the brain has evolved [a ‘high-power’ and a ‘low-power’ way](https://www.eurekalert.org/pub_releases/2006-07/uops-prc072606.php) to receive information from the eye.
 Under everyday conditions, the brain is able to connect separate frames of image data into a coherent picture and interpretation without being confused by the differences between each frame.